‘Take part in this global commemoration to mark the First World War Centenary. Find out what’s happening in your area’.

 Current exhibition in Queen Square Library, Archive and Museum : The History of the Ladies' Samaritan Society: 1861-2014

 The Ladies' Samaritan Society was founded in 1861 and exists to provide financial support to patients at the National Hospital.
 They make grants toward the provision of essential equipment for patients' use at home, contributions towards holiday and respite care, and help with travel and accommodation expenses.
 They hold various fund-raising events throughout the year.

-The exhibition, which features photographs of founding and current members of the Society, fundraising materials, events and objects has been curated by Ladies' Samaritan Society volunteers, who have provided invaluable support to Queen Square Archives over many years.
+The exhibition, which is on display in Queen Square Library until July 2014, features photographs of founding and current members of the Society, fundraising materials, events and objects.
+It has been curated by Ladies' Samaritan Society volunteers, who have provided invaluable support to Queen Square Archives over many years.

 You can visit the museum to see the displays in person or, for the current exhibition and some of the earlier displays, visit the compilations page on the archives website to see some of the content online.